syzygypl/syzygypl.github.io/_posts/2018-10-01-project-roles.md

 ### Documenting

 Updating knowledge on Confluence, so everyone is on the same page.
 Documenting has a broader meaning, but for the purpose of defining roles, let’s just stick to gathering all knowledge and arrangements in one place.
 This may be as trivial as meeting notes — someone has to do it.
-Without this role, there wouldn’t be a single source of truth about the project; everything would be scattered among JIRA tasks, emails, bug trackers, slack, etc.
+Without this role, gathering all this information scattered among JIRA tasks, emails, slack conversations, bug trackers and other places would be nearly impossible.

 ### Risk Management

-This is both bringing awareness of project risks to the team, as well as acting on the currently identified risks.
-For example, if we have a tight schedule, we need to pay extra attention to our estimates, and regular planning sessions should reflect that, and the team needs to be aware of the priorities — no needless refactors this time, sorry.
+This is both bringing awareness of project risks to the team, as well as acting on the already identified risks.
+For example, if we have a tight schedule, we need to pay extra attention to our estimates, and regular planning sessions should reflect that.
+Moreover the team needs to be aware of the priorities — no needless refactors this time, sorry.

 ### Project Management